KRITISCHE WUNDEN / CRITICAL WOUNDS

 The work is based on a research across several disciplines, such as anthropology, sociology, psychiatry and art history.
 I critically examine self-mutilation as an expression of mourning from the anthropological perspective, spontaneous self-injurious behavior as a psychiatric phenomenon, as well as the representation of pain and of the femininity in art history and popular culture and the use of self-injury in the feminist art of the 1970s.

-The video is based on several characteristic self-aggressive gestures of mourning, which occur in different cultures as a part of mourning traditions typically associated with women and, in this case, represent a visible part of the social conditioning of women linked to self-aggression.
-Among these gestures are wailing, hair pulling, cheeks/nail laceration, beating and cutting one’s body, self-immolation etc. At the same time, these mourning gestures bear significant similarities to violence against women in everyday life, as well as to the most frequent forms of self-injurious behavior.
+The video is based on several characteristic self-aggressive gestures of mourning, which occur in different cultures as a part of mourning traditions typically associated with women and, in this case, represent a visible part of the social conditioning of femme gendered people linked to self-aggression.
+Among these gestures are wailing, hair pulling, cheeks/nail laceration, beating and cutting one’s body, self-immolation etc. At the same time, these mourning gestures bear significant similarities to violence against femmes in everyday life, as well as to the most frequent forms of self-injurious behavior.

 By choosing these gestures, I wanted to draw attention to the existing connection between self-injurious behavior and the experience of violence and trauma as its trigger – and at the same time to discover some space for catharsis, absurdity, the grotesque, and humor in this emotionally charged subject.